-3. Once configured, you must restart the agent.
+- 1. Install the third-party agent first (recommended), then the Contrast .NET Core agent. - 2.
+Restart the IIS workers (by default, this is done automatically by the agent installer).
 On restart, the Contrast .NET Core agent automatically detects the presence of other profiling tools registered with IIS and configures the environment to load both the Contrast .NET Core agent profiler and the third-party profiler.